guildai/guildai/README.md

 This is the source repository for Guild AI.

-Guild AI is a Python application that that streamlines TensorFlow and Keras deep learning development.
-It's released under the Apache 2 open source license.
+Guild AI is an [open source](LICENSE.txt) toolkit, that automates and optimizes machine learning experiments.

+- Capture each run as a unique experiment
+- Compare and analyze runs to improve models
+- Automate training related operations such as data preparation and test
+- Archive runs to S3 or other remote systems
+- Package and distribute models for easy reproducibility

+Important links:

 - **[Latest release on PyPI](https://pypi.python.org/pypi/guildai)**
 - **[Guild AI website](https://www.guild.ai)**
 - **[Documentation](https://www.guild.ai/docs/)**
 - **[Open issues](https://github.com/guildai/guildai/issues)**

-Highlights:

-- Automatically track training experiments
-- Compare model performance at-a-glance
-- Visualize training results with TensorBoard
-- Seamless integration with Keras models
-- Model packaging and distribution
-- Train on EC2 and backup to S3

 ## Requirements

-- Linux or Mac OS/X
+- Linux or Mac OS/X (Windows not currently supported)
 - Python 2.7 or 3 with `pip` and `virtualenv`
 - TensorFlow